-First, we will make a comparison of the stock and option trading fees for trading with both brokers.
+First, we will break down the commission charges of both brokers for placing stock and options trades.
 Charles Schwab charges $4.95 per stock trade which is $2.45 more than Just2Trade which charges customers $2.50 per trade.
-Looking at trading options, Just2Trade's base fee is $2.50 while Charles Schwab's is $4.95.
+For options trading, Charles Schwab has a base fee of $4.95, and Just2Trade a base fee of $2.50.
 Just2Trade's per contract rate of $0.50 is less than Charles Schwab which charges $0.65.
-Note that some brokers charge a per-share fee instead of a flat-fee commission.
-For a full breakdown of commissions, read our online broker reviews
+Instead of flat rate fees, several brokers charge a per-share fee instead.
+For a complete review of trading charges, read our full online broker reviews

-For our next comparison of these two brokers, being able to trade the way you want is a must.
-Both Charles Schwab and Just2Trade support Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, Just2Trade trails Charles Schwab by 2,165 total mutual funds, with Charles Schwab offering 5165 and Just2Trade offering 3000.
-Commission free ETFs can also be a nice plus, Charles Schwab offers 229 commission free ETFs versus Just2Trade's total of 0.
+Next, investors want to make sure they can trade the investment vehicle they want.
+Charles Schwab alongside Just2Trade offer clients Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+As far as mutual funds go, Just2Trade trails Charles Schwab by 2,509 total mutual funds, with Charles Schwab offering 5509 and Just2Trade offering 3000.
+And, commission free ETFs deserve a comparison, Charles Schwab offers 244 commission free ETFs versus Just2Trade's total of 0.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Just2Trade offers virtual trading while Charles Schwab does not.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Just2Trade has virtual trading, Charles Schwab doesn't.
 For mobile trading, Just2Trade offers the iPhone App and Android App while Charles Schwab offers the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Charles Schwab while customers at Just2Trade can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Just2Trade came up with none of these.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Charles Schwab while Just2Trade offers customers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab was rated Best in Class - Platforms & Tools and Best in Class - Research, while Just2Trade was rated none of these.